Catalyst Immersive

 Please prepare the following documents for submission via the Google Form:

-• Statement of Interest (1 page max): A short narrative outlining your (1) motivation for participating in Catalyst, and (2) history with submitting proposals (either as a PI or co-PI) for extramural funding, including a list of successful and unsuccessful proposals submitted in the past five years (2020-2025), formatted as: Year, Sponsor, Program, Proposal Title, Outcome (Funded, Declined, Pending)
+• Statement of Interest (1 page max, excluding list of proposals): A short narrative outlining your (1) motivation for participating in Catalyst, and (2) history with submitting proposals (either as a PI or co-PI) for extramural funding, including a list of successful and unsuccessful proposals submitted in the past five years (2020-2025), formatted as: Year, Sponsor, Program, Proposal Title, Outcome (Funded, Declined, Pending).
+Your proposal list can be included on a second page as needed.

 • Curriculum Vitae: An updated curriculum vitae that follows the format provided in Appendix I of PSU's P&T Guidelines.